Creamy Chicken Tortilla Soup (Chick-Fil-A Copycat)

 - 2 tbsp Fresh lemon juice

-- 2 small Chicken breasts cooked and shredded
+- 2 small Chicken breasts cooked and shredded (rotisserie works too)

-- Tortilla chips , optional to serve
+- Tortilla chips optional

 Instructions